kpatel143/github-actions/commit-and-pr.md

 # Contribution guidelines
+Requirment levels are reffering to: https://datatracker.ietf.org/doc/html/rfc2119

+## Commits
+- [MUST] use [Conventional commit](#cs) for message of commits. (can be enforced with [commitlint](https://github.com/conventional-changelog/commitlint))
+- [MUST] contains a meaningful message
+- [MUST] do small and frequent commits
+  -  Advantages:
+    -  easy to review PR with lot of changes.
+    -  easy to rollback specific changes, while working on big refacoring/feature
 ## Pull Requests
 - [MUST] small and frequent Pull Requests.
   - When you did some refactoring along with your feature, you are encouraged to open a separate pull request solely for this refactoring.
+  - Advantages
     - it prevent loosing your work, in-case of hardware failure.
     - peers can get changes sonner and can work in parallel.
     - less conflict for peers.
-- [MUST] follow [Conventional commit](#cs) in commits and Pull Requests title
+- [MUST] follow [Conventional commit](#cs) in Pull Requests title
-- [MUST] add description to Pull Requests to educate reviewer's
+- [MUST] add description to Pull Requests to educate reviewer
 ## Reviewer assignment
   - [MUST] use `.CODEOWNERS` for knwon approval process. (ex. translation)
   - [SHOULD] use peers of same epic in PR reviews to make them aware about code-changes
   - [MAY] use whole scrum team as reviewer for specific change that everyone must know
   - [MUST] in-case of multiple reviewer, comment specific reviewer, who reponsible to do review.